-- a) Makeup Module: A mentor-assigned makeup module in the first semester allows students to fill-in possibly underrepresented knowledge depending on their earlier education program; such as "Fundamentals of computer science for Neuroengineering" (El60014), "Fundamentals of electronics for Neuroengineering" (60015).
+- a) Makeup Module: A mentor-assigned makeup module in the first semester allows students to fill-in possibly underrepresented knowledge depending on their earlier education program; such as "Fundamentals of computer science for Neuroengineering" (El60014), "Fundamentals of mathematics for Neuroengineering" (60022).
 Students without required makeup module can already select a first elective module.
 Makeup modules must not become part of the Research Excellence Certificate. - b) Modules in German Language: Students who have not proven German language proficiency during enrollment must select at least one elective module offered in German language or offered bilingually (German and English Modules).
 Instead of such an elective module, students can also take a German language module e.g. offered by the TUM Language Center.
 This language module will not become part of the MSNE curriculum and it will be listed in a separate section of your final transcript.
-Students get notified within the first semester whether they have to take such a module or not.
+In case of conditional admission (check admission letter), German language proficiency must be completed latest at the end of the second semester.